 What’s so special about the Moffat Classic Car Rally?

-It’s all about the road run.
+It’s all about the road run

 On the Sunday, there’s a chance for the rest of us to gaze in wonder at the cars up close and chat to the owners before prizes are awarded to the best in show.

 There’s also a good auto jumble with plenty of spares and odd bits and pieces to buy.

 What cars can we expect?

 One year saw the largest group of Hillman Avenger Tigers spotted in a single gathering for a long time.

 Some have survived the years without any major restoration so you can see these cars pretty much as they were when they left the factory.

-The SD Rover from the mid-70s was the kind of car that was common in its day but not that common in the classic car world today.
+The SD Rover from the mid-70s was the kind of car that was common in its day but not so much in the classic car world today.

 The Austin-Morris 1100 is an exceptionally comfortable car – it has a particular suspension method designed by Alec Issigonis, who designed the Mini.

 What about Scottish cars?

-It’s always a treat to spot the early model T Fords, which have a perculiar gear arrangement – you change gear with a pedal on the floor.
+It’s always a treat to spot the early model T Fords, which have a peculiar gear arrangement – you change gear with a pedal on the floor.

-Which cars have the wow factor?
+Which have the wow factor?

 You don’t get many American cars but one superb example was a 1948 Buick – a standout car because of its sheer physical size and the chrome.

 And it’s not just cars…

 These give a fascinating snapshot of how people used to live in the days when they took their ‘new-fangled motorhome’ on the road.

 How do you take care of a classic car?

-So motor on down to Moffat for some serious car worship and take a spin around Dumfries and Galloway’s sensational countryside.
+Join us for some serious car worship and take a spin around Southwest Scotland’s sensational countryside.